Hi everyone! At 6.27 am on Sunday, I received the following text message from Libby:

 “Good morning!
 My husband lost his wedding ring in Thompson Bay @ Rottnest Island yesterday.
 The location is particularly tricky as there are long seaweed strands clumped close together.
 The location doesn’t need diving necessarily as it is waist-shoulder deep water, but an underwater metal detector would definitely be required.
 We snorkeled for 45 mins with no luck.
 We know the area because we were swimming back to our boat on its mooring which is very close to the beach (so at least we have a marker for location).
 Could you let us know roughly what a job like this would cost?
 Thank you so much!
 Libby & Brett Giroud.”

-So here we go with my first search as a new member of ‘TheRingfinders Directory’, and its at an Island, in the water and if that’s not enough, the ring is somewhere in the thick matted weeds that the Island is well known for, mmm good one!
+So here we go with my first search as a new member of ‘TheRingfinders Directory’, and its at an island, in the water and if that’s not enough, the ring is somewhere in the thick matted weeds that the Island is well known for, mmm good one!
 I do love a challenge however and what a great challenge it turned out to be!

-I learnt that Brett had been swimming with his left arm whilst supporting a bag containing their phones and camera out of the water with his right arm, when he felt the ring come off.
+I learnt that Brett had been swimming with his left arm whilst supporting a bag containing his and his wifes phones and camera out of the water with his right arm, when he felt the ring come off.
 He later explained he could see some of the starboard side of the boat and that he had thought it just a bit too far to throw the bag into the boat and dive down after the ring.
 (We agreed he was probably about 5-7 m from the boats starboard side.)

 First I snorkeled out to the location and placed a marker buoy about 8 m to the left of the mooring buoy and returned to fetch my detector and dive tank.
 Brett remembered seeing a green bottle 3/4 buried in the sand and had been searching near this.
 Finding the bottle I began my search and quickly found a ring pull tab.
 O.k so everything’s working I thought and started to return to the beach for ground lines to form a grid across the search area, when I heard a faint signal which I nearly ignored, not wanting to waste any time by searching haphazardly!